PHP has an exception model similar to that of other programming

 exception has been thrown, and before normal execution resumes.

-block will still be executed.
-Moreover, the return
+the finally block will still be executed.
+Moreover, the return statement is

 Note: